Whats 10 Percent Of 70

 Even seemingly simple percentage calculations can be prone to errors.
 Here are some common pitfalls to avoid:

 • Incorrect Decimal Conversion: Ensure you convert percentages to their correct decimal equivalents before multiplying.
-For instance, 5% is 0.05, not 0.5.
+Take this case: 5% is 0.05, not 0.5.

 • Misinterpreting the Base: Clearly identify the number you're finding the percentage of.
 This is the base value.